 What Happens When You Get in Shape

-1. You start to see muscles you didn’t know existed.
+1. You’ll get spooked from all the muscles you didn’t know existed.

 This one is pretty obvious.
 The more you work out, the more definition you will see.
 You will lose excess fat and build lean muscle.
 Win win.

 2. You drink a lot of water… so you’ll pee A LOT.